elerel/ms3-kiwi-lingo/README.md

  For version control, I used the following commands mainly throughout the project:

-- git add filename/ git add -A/ git add . - Theses command were used to add files to the staging area before committing.
+- git add filename/ git add -A/ git add . - These commands were used to add files to the staging area before committing.

 - git commit -m "subject: commit message explaining the updates" - With reference to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/), providing an easy set of rules for creating an explicit commit history,  this command was used to to commit changes to the local repository.